 We take a strict approach to breaches of this policy, which will be dealt with in accordance with our Disciplinary Procedure.
-Serious cases of deliberate discrimination may amount to gross misconduct resulting in dismissal.
+Serious cases of deliberate discrimination or victimisation may amount to gross misconduct resulting in dismissal.

-If you believe that you have suffered discrimination you can raise the matter through our Grievance Procedure.
+If you believe that you have suffered harassment, bullying or discrimination, or witnessed it happen to someone else in the workplace, you can raise the matter through our Grievance Procedure.
 Complaints will be treated in confidence and investigated as appropriate.